calydia/blog-forestry-gatsby/src/pages/posts/fighting-exhaustion.md

   about that, but it has definitely left a mark on me.
 Bullying at school and a broken family were in the centre of everything and I even ended up depressed as a teen.
   Thankfully my best friend helped me get through things back then because she was the only one who took my mental health seriously.
-She put a stop to my harmful habits the moment she realised what was happening.
+She put a stop to my harmful behaviours the moment she realised what was happening.
 Without her, I probably wouldn't be here today.</p><p>I also graduated at a bad time in 2008, the economy was quite bad and it took me two years to get a job.
 I suffered from depression again while